NovoLog Mix 70/30

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Insulin is injected under the skin.
 You will be shown how to use injections at home.
-Do not self inject this medicine if you do not understand how to give the injection and properly dispose of used needles and syringes.
+Do not give yourself this medicine if you do not understand how to use the injection and properly dispose of used needles and syringes.

 It is important to time your insulin use with meals.

-Never share an injection pen with another person.
-Sharing injection pens can allow disease such as hepatitis or HIV to pass from one person to another.
+Never share an injection pen or syringe with another person, even if the needle has been changed.
+Sharing these devices can allow infections or disease to pass from one person to another.

+Use a disposable needle or syringe only once.
 Follow any state or local laws about throwing away used needles and syringes.
 Use a puncture-proof "sharps" disposal container (ask your pharmacist where to get one and how to throw it away).
 Keep this container out of the reach of children and pets.

 Low blood sugar (hypoglycemia) can happen to everyone who has diabetes.
-Symptoms include headache, hunger, sweating, confusion, irritability, dizziness, or feeling shaky.
-Always keep a source of sugar with you in case you have low blood sugar.
-Sugar sources include fruit juice, hard candy, crackers, raisins, and non-diet soda.
-Be sure your family and close friends know how to help you in an emergency.
+Symptoms include headache, hunger, sweating, irritability, dizziness, nausea, fast heart rate, and feeling anxious or shaky.
+To quickly treat low blood sugar, always keep a fast-acting source of sugar with you such as fruit juice, hard candy, crackers, raisins, or non-diet soda.

-Also watch for signs of high blood sugar (hyperglycemia) such as increased thirst, increased urination, hunger, dry mouth, fruity breath odor, drowsiness, dry skin, blurred vision, and weight loss.
+Also watch for signs of high blood sugar (hyperglycemia) such as increased thirst or urination, blurred vision, headache, and tiredness.

-Insulin is only part of a treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
+This medicine is only part of a treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.